ashok-acco/react-native-system-settings/README.md

 ## installation

+1. Run the command of `npm i --save react-native-system-settings` in the console.

-In your settings.gradle add the lines below:
+2. In your settings.gradle add the lines below:

 	include ':systemsettings'